 Many contractors still find it hard to secure mortgages from High Street lenders.
-There are two classic reasons, both revolving around education:
+There are two classic reasons, both of which could be resolved with better education:

-- 1. they go direct to lenders they know, most of whom don’t have bespoke contractor mortgage policies;
+- they approach familiar lenders, most of whom have no bespoke contractor mortgage policy;

 When you walk into a bank straight off the street, in most cases you won’t be dealing with a senior IFA.